18epedersen/car-scatterplot/README.md

 To debug your code use Chrome's Dev Tools: try using `console.log`'s, breakpoints, and commenting things out.

 It's a good idea to not wait until the day before this is due and attempt to finish it in one go.

-# My solution
-The x-axis is year, the y-axis is origin.
-I was able to cycle through the different names of the cars, and for each car name I plotted when they were built and from where.
-The size of the circle represents the mpg, and the color encodes the cylinders.